walter-juan/compose-icon-collections/README.md

 Typically, all icon download tasks retrieve icons from GitHub releases.
 However, there are a few exceptions:

 - **boxicons**: Downloads icons directly from the main branch for this reason this is not updated automatically, a manual update required.
 - **ionicons**: Uses a custom `afterDownload` and `gitHubUrlProvider` function to categorize icons.
 Additionally, there is an issue with the `Square` value from `StrokeCap` in the generated image vectors.
-This must be manually replaced with `StrokeCap.Square` to avoid conflicts with an icon named `Square`.
+This must be manually replaced with `StrokeCap.Square` to avoid conflicts with an icon named `Square` (see [#35](https://github.com/walter-juan/compose-icon-collections/pull/35)).
 - **fontawesome**: Implements a custom `iconNameTransformer` to handle conflicts between the `FontAwesome` icon and its accessor name.
 - **simpleicons**: Uses a custom `afterDownload` function to remove the `lerna.svg` icon because it throws `MethodTooLargeException` when compiling the project.